Tippu Tip's state

+History

-By the mid 19th century, the Arab traders arrived from the east African coast, in what was under the control of the Sultanate of Zanzibar.
+By the mid 19th century, the Arab traders arrived from the parts of the East African coast that were under the control of the Sultanate of Zanzibar.
 While the Arab traders were already engaged in important and different trade activities, they continued searching for ivory, gold and slaves.

 Arab settlements in the African interior and trade stations were to be found in many locations, including the most important trade stations at Lualaba, Nyangwe and Kasongo.
 The Arab traders and explorers were not interested in converting locals to their faith, nor did they seek to bond with local chiefs, but rather to establish trading stations and regular flow of trading goods to Zanzibar.

+Tippu Tip's controlled territory ultimately became part of the Congo Free State.